SL-Tiwari/portfolio/README.md

 ● Led the development of an online food ordering system using Angular, HTML, CSS, and Bootstrap for the frontend, Node.js and Java with Spring Framework for the backend, Apache Tomcat for deployment, and SQL database.
 The system enables seamless browsing, ordering, and payment from local restaurants.

 # Key Contributions:
-● Developed frontend interface with Angular, HTML, CSS, and Bootstrap.
+● Developed frontend interface with Angular, HTML, CSS, and Bootstrap.<br/>
-● Implemented backend functionalities with Node.js for real-time features and Java with Spring Framework for core logic.
+● Implemented backend functionalities with Node.js for real-time features and Java with Spring Framework for core logic.<br/>
-● Deployed on Apache Tomcat server for scalability.
+● Deployed on Apache Tomcat server for scalability.<br/>
-● Ensured secure authentication and authorization with Spring Security.
+● Ensured secure authentication and authorization with Spring Security.<br/>
-● Conducted comprehensive testing and documentation for reliability.
+● Conducted comprehensive testing and documentation for reliability.<br/>

 ## HOBBY PROJECT DETAILS DOMAIN: EMBEDDED SYSTEM + IOT